stefanoborini/pep-keyword/PEP-XXX.rst

     C6. a[1, 2, Z=3, R=4]
     C7. a[1, Z=3, 2, R=4]    # Interposed ordering

-The possible strategies are:

 Strategy "Strict dictionary"
 -----------------------------

-This strategy acknowledges that ``__getitem__`` is special in accepting only one object, and the nature of that object must be non-ambiguous in its specification of the
-axes: it can be either by order, or by name.
+This strategy acknowledges that ``__getitem__`` is special in accepting only one object, and the nature of that object must be non-ambiguous in its specification of the axes: it can be either by order, or by name.
 As a result of this assumption, in presence of keyword arguments, the passed entity is a dictionary and all labels must be specified.

 ::

-    C0. a[1]; a[1,2]      ->  idx = 1; idx=(1, 2)
+    C0. a[1]; a[1,2]      -> idx = 1; idx = (1, 2)
     C1. a[Z=3]            -> idx = {"Z": 3}
     C2. a[Z=3, R=4]       -> idx = {"Z": 3, "R": 4}
     C3. a[1, Z=3]         -> raise SyntaxError